moments matter

 If you think of singing as an exercise for those muscles, the connection seems obvious.
 But research shows that the benefits of singing together as a group actually go much deeper.

-Besides the singing, Leah pays special attention to those other benefits.
-For example, the members swing American flags when they sing "God Bless America," and she bought bells for them to ring (and to choreograph more arm movements) when they sing Christmas carols.
+Besides singing, Leah pays special attention to those other benefits.
+For example, the members swing American flags when they sing "God Bless America," and she bought bells for them to ring (and to choreograph more arm movements) when they sing Christmas carols.guide to senior living

 Seeing the Benefits

 There are 40 regular members of the group.
 One of them belonged to a barbershop quartet and a few others used to sing in choirs, but the rest had no real singing experience.
-"I think some of them are participating because their wives made them," Leah chuckles, "but some of them are definitely here for the health benefits."
+"I think some of them are participating because their significant others encouraged them," Leah smiles, "but some of them are definitely here for the health benefits."

 In fact, a few of the members have seen impressive improvements.
 "The Tremble Clefs have helped me tremendously with voice projection, enunciation, and self-esteem," says Robin, a resident at The Palms of Largo.
 "I’ve learned how to project my voice and enunciate so that others may hear me better," says Kevin, another member of the Tremble Clefs.